 Transfer Agreement—You’ll hear this a lot if you’re in the transfer program.
 Every public college and university in Virginia, and many of the private ones, has an agreement with the Virginia Community College System (see VCCS) that if a student has taken the correct courses, gotten his or her Associate Degree, and gotten a specific GPA (see GPA), then he or she is GUARANTEED admission to that college or university.
 Yes, it’s a good deal.
 You can find details on the transfer agreements page.

 Transcript—The college keeps a record of each class you’ve taken and how well you did.
 This list of courses is called your transcript, and it’s super important if you’re transferring to other colleges, applying for graduation, or sending records to an employer.
 You can look at yours any time in the Student Information System (see SIS), but you can also request that the registrar send a copy to the school/employer of your choice.
-You can easily request an “official” transcript in SIS and it will be mailed to the destination you indicate.
-You may also submit a Transcript Request Form to the Admissions and Records Office to request an official transcript.
+Visit the Admissions site to see all available transcript options.
 (Most places won’t accept just a print-out, since they need to verify that the grades haven’t been tampered with.)
 Your transcript will include courses you’ve withdrawn from, developmental courses, and audits as well as courses that count toward your degree.

 Withdrawal—Things happen, and sometimes you just can’t complete a course.
 The withdrawal option allows you to back out without hurting your GPA.
 If you withdraw before the end of the Drop/Add period, you will get your money back.
 If you wait, you won’t get a refund, but you WILL avoid a bad grade IF you drop by the last date to withdraw and receive a W grade.
 It’s important to formally go to the Admissions and Records office and fill out a withdrawal form (or do it online through SIS); if you just disappear from class, you can get an F, which WILL hurt your GPA.
 Procedures for withdrawing from class can also be found on your course plans (see Course Plans).
 Withdrawing may impact your financial aid, so it’s also important to speak with someone in the Financial Aid Office before you withdraw from a course.